 2) Incorrect interpretation of research results can happen when an author lacks sufficient background, reads just an abstract of a study, or is just sloppy.
 One of the most common examples of misinterpretation is an over-interpretation from in vitro (lab) studies to whole organisms.
 If a study finds that an essential oil or a single compound from that oil exhibits anti-tumorigenic potential on a human tumour cell line, this doesn’t mean it can actually cure cancers in humans.

 Another frequent misinterpretation is taking individual claims out of context, such as “forgetting” to mention that a study was conducted on mice (thus implicitly suggesting that the results are proven for humans) or that results are valid only in certain conditions.
 Such claims can quickly mislead us.
-In most cases, high-quality clinical studies are the final step in providing proof that something works for humans.
+In most cases, high-quality clinical trials supported by relevant mechanistic studies are the final step in providing proof that something works for humans.

 3) Cherry picking.
 Let’s say you read an online article citing a study A that confirms the hypothesis X. You will believe that claim, right?
 But what if there’s also a study B (and perhaps C) that rejects that hypothesis or is inconclusive about it, but is not mentioned in the article?